soumyadsanyal/ll/README.md

-Example code for Lambda Lounge talk
+Example code for Lambda Lounge talk called "Introduction to Typed and Polymorphic Languages".
+Talk by Soumya D. Sanyal and Chris Hathhorn.